Photovoltaics: Performance and degradation

-Techniques for estimating these coefficients from experimental data can be found in the literature.

 Degradation

 The ability of solar modules to withstand damage by rain, hail, heavy snow load, and cycles of heat and cold varies by manufacturer, although most solar panels on the U.S. market are UL listed, meaning they have gone through testing to withstand hail.

 Potential-induced degradation (also called PID) is a potential-induced performance degradation in crystalline photovoltaic modules, caused by so-called stray currents.
 This effect may cause power loss of up to 30%.

 The largest challenge for photovoltaic technology is the purchase price per watt of electricity produced.
 Advancements in photovoltaic technologies have brought about the process of "doping" the silicon substrate to lower the activation energy thereby making the panel more efficient in converting photons to retrievable electrons.

 Chemicals such as boron (p-type) are applied into the semiconductor crystal in order to create donor and acceptor energy levels substantially closer to the valence and conductor bands.
 In doing so, the addition of boron impurity allows the activation energy to decrease twenty-fold from 1.12 eV to 0.05 eV.
 Since the potential difference (E_{B}) is so low, the boron is able to thermally ionize at room temperatures.
 This allows for free energy carriers in the conduction and valence bands thereby allowing greater conversion of photons to electrons.

 The power output of a photovoltaic (PV) device decreases over time.
 This decrease is due to its exposure to solar radiation as well as other external conditions.
 The degradation index, which is defined as the annual percentage of output power loss, is a key factor in determining the long-term production of a photovoltaic plant.
 To estimate this degradation, the percentage of decrease associated with each of the electrical parameters.
 The individual degradation of a photovoltaic module can significantly influence the performance of a complete string.
 Furthermore, not all modules in the same installation decrease their performance at exactly the same rate.
 Given a set of modules exposed to long-term outdoor conditions, the individual degradation of the main electrical parameters and the increase in their dispersion must be considered.
 As each module tends to degrade differently, the behavior of the modules will be increasingly different over time, negatively affecting the overall performance of the plant.